Yields 12 muffins.

 - Difficulty: Basic

-These muffins are every chocolate lover’s dream.
-They’re moist, chocolatey and absolutely scrumptious.
-It’s best to use fresh raspberries in this recipe, but you could also use frozen ones when they’re out of season.
-Just make sure you drain them really well or else the muffins could be soggy and mushy.
-You might even have to cook them couple of minutes longer too, just to make sure they’re cooked all the way through.
+Every chocolate lover’s dream, these muffins.
+They’re moist, chocolatey, and absolutely delectable.
+When fresh raspberries are in season, use them in this recipe; otherwise, use frozen raspberries.
+Just make sure to thoroughly drain them or the muffins will be soggy and mushy.
+You may need to cook them for a couple of minutes longer to ensure they’re thoroughly cooked.

 - 160g all-purpose flour